 Why We Choose Glass Jars for Tallow Skincare (and Skip Plastic & Tin)

-Choosing glass isn’t about keeping up with trends — it’s about respecting the product, the process, and the planet.
+Choosing glass isn’t about trend-following.
+It’s about respecting the ingredient, the process, and the longevity of the product itself.

-Because what holds your tallow matters just as much as the tallow itself.
+Because what holds your tallow matters just as much as the tallow inside.

 Frequently Asked Questions